 Skip to content

-Don Paterson was born in Dundee in 1963.
-His previous poetry collections include Nil NilGod’s Gift to WomenLanding Light and Rain.
-He has also published two books of aphorisms, as well as translations of Antonio Machado and Rainer Maria Rilke.
-His poetry has won many awards, including the Whitbread Poetry Prize, the Geoffrey Faber Memorial Prize and all three Forward Prizes; he is currently the only poet to have won the T.S.
+Don Paterson was born in Dundee, Scotland in 1963.
+He is the author of sixteen books of poetry, aphorism, criticism, and poetic theory.
+His previous poetry collections include Nil NilGod’s Gift to WomenLanding Light, and Rain.
+He has also published translations of Antonio Machado and Rainer Maria Rilke.
+His poetry has won many awards, including the Whitbread Poetry Prize, the Geoffrey Faber Memorial Prize, the Costa Poetry Award, and all three Forward Prizes; he is currently the only poet to have won the T.S.
 Eliot Prize twice.
-He was awarded the Queen’s Gold Medal for Poetry in 2009.
-He is a Fellow of the Royal Society of Literature, the English Association and the Royal Society of Edinburgh, and is currently Professor of Poetry at the University of St. Andrews.
-Since 1997 he has been poetry editor at Picador Macmillan, and he also works as a jazz musician and composer.
+He received the OBE in 2008 and the Queen’s Gold Medal for Poetry in 2010.
+He is a Fellow of the Royal Society of Literature, the English Association, and the Royal Society of Edinburgh.
+He is Professor Emeritus at the University of St Andrews and for twenty-five years was Poetry Editor at Picador Macmillan.
+Paterson also has pursued a dual career as a jazz guitarist.
 He lives in Edinburgh.

 40 Sonnets 2016 Shortlist